National Veterans Art Museum

 The National Veterans Art Museum (formerly the National Vietnam Veterans Art Museum) in Portage Park, Chicago displays art produced by veterans from the Vietnam War and other wars and conflicts.
 Originally a traveling exhibition, while in Chicago it was viewed by Mayor Richard M. Daley, who was so taken by the power of the art that he immediately insisted that the city provide a permanent home for it.
-The entrance hall had 58,226 dog tags hanging from the ceiling, representing the US soldiers who died in Vietnam.
-It and the other exhibits have been described as deeply moving.

 History

 The National Veterans Art Museum is the result of efforts of the Vietnam Veterans Art Group, formed in 1981.
 The group built a following almost immediately after their first show, Vietnam: Reflexes and Reflections, which opened in October 1981.
 With increasing popularity and press, the Group grew; veterans from all over the United States began to send in work to be displayed.
-In 1996 the Vietnam Veterans Art Group established a museum, the only one of its kind at 1801 S. Indiana Ave in Chicago's South Loop.
+In 1996 the Vietnam Veterans Art Group established a museum, the only one of its kind at 1801 S. Indiana Ave in Chicago's South Loop, which has been repurposed as the fieldhouse of the Chicago Women's Park and Gardens.

+In 2012, the museum was relocated to Portage Park in Chicago's historic Six Corners neighborhood.

+The entrance hall hosted Above and Beyond by Zachary Keltner, displaying 58,226 dog tags hanging from the ceiling, representing the US soldiers who died in Vietnam.

+Above and Beyond by Zachary Keltner was exhibited for nearly 10 years at Harold Washington Library Center and deinstalled December 2025.

+The museum started with 700 Vietnam War-era works, and contains over 2,500 pieces from artists who served in WWII, the Korean War, the Gulf War, and the Global War on Terror.